General Information

 What do I need for the Visitor VISA application process as a minor?

-2. If you are under 18, you may need to provide the information of a custodian for the duration of your stay in Canada (If you are 17, it is not required, but it is recommended.
+- If you are under 18, you may need to provide the information of a custodian for the duration of your stay in Canada (If you are 17, it is not required, but it is recommended.
 It is required if you are 16 or under).

-You will need to submit this information with your VISA application and show it to border services officials upon arrival in Canada.
+- You will need to submit this information with your VISA application and show it to border services officials upon arrival in Canada.
 Find more information about VISA requirements here.

-Is it mandatory to get Health Insurance through MSA as an International Participant?
+Is it mandatory to get Health Insurance through MSA as an international participant?

 Yes.
-Due to liability concerns, we require all participants not covered by Canadian provincial health insurance to use the insurance MSA offers.
-Instructions will be provided to admitted participants.
+Due to liability concerns, all participants must be covered by either Canadian provincial health insurance or Blue Cross travel insurance.
+Other private insurance will not be accepted.

 During MSA